 How to install a carpet runner on stairs

-When I came across this indoor/outdoor rug for an amazing price while browsing the internet, I decided to just go for it.
-I was a little disappointed at the beginning that it is much darker than the online photos but now that it has been installed for a while I’m so happy with it.
-I just have to make sure I don’t add too many brown accessories to our home.
-Remember the new DIY pendant light I made with jute yarn is also brown.
+When I came across this indoor/outdoor rug for an amazing price, I decided to just go for it, even though it turned out darker than the online photos.
+Now that it has been installed for a while, I am so happy with it.
+I just have to make sure I do not add too many brown accessories to our home since my DIY jute pendant light is also brown.

 Can you install a stair runner without a carpet pad?